 While the connection to city services is included in the 21 days, if your land is in an area where some city services are not available, you will have to make arrangements for these to be provided ahead of the time that your home arrives.
 This process should be part of your decision to purchase the land.

-Manufactured home buying is a straightforward process that is not complicated.
-If you have more question or want to buy a home of your dreams Contact Us now.
+Manufactured home buying in 2021 is a straightforward process that is not complicated.
+If you have more questions or want to buy a home of your dreams Contact Us now.